frenchpiezs/PS-Hardening-Script/README.md

-# pie.secure
+# PS-Vulnerability Scanner

-**Version:** 1.5
+**Version:** 2.0 BETA

 **Author:** Mitchell "pie."
 Meister

 ## Description

-`pie.secure` is a Bash script designed to help secure your Ubuntu-based Linux system.
+`PS-Vulnerability Scanner` is a Bash script designed to help secure your Ubuntu-based Linux system.
 It automates various security-related tasks, making it easier for users to enhance the security of their systems. pie.secure is perfect for cybersecurity competitions such as CCDC, CyberPatriot, and HiveStorm!

 ## Features